AximoGames/AxEngine/README.md

 }
 ```

+Run your application via `dotnet run`.

-### Build
+### Build the engine from source

-To clone this repository, you need git LFS, otherwise you need to download the Assets folder manually.
+To clone this repository, (currently) you need git LFS, otherwise you need to download the Assets folder manually.

 Don't forget the `--recursive` option:
 ```